Some people are really strange.

 Sofia, the capital and biggest city of Bulgaria, is everything I expected it to be.
 The city has this calm vibe that only in particular moments you can assume we’re talking about the city with more than 1.2 million inhabitants.

-Loved the architecture, the prices (lol – but it’s a great budget travel destination, cause comparing to Western Europe, everything is significantly cheaper in Sofia), the energy, the food.
+Loved the architecture, the prices, the energy, the food.
 And Pirinsko beer, of course.

 So, without further ado, here are Indie Voyager’s recommendations for eating, chilling and shopping in Sofia: